 The Lord will be exalted above all.
 When Jesus assumes His rightful place on this earth, His millennial throne will be on the temple mount, where His Spirit met with the people so long ago.

-The Lord tends to close the circle of life, complete the processes He sets in place, and He fulfills His promises until the end.
+The Lord completes the circle of life, the processes He sets in place—He fulfills and His promises will endure until the end.